0xABAD/magic-mouse-2/README.md

   responsibility for any damage that may occur on yours.
 As with anything you find on the internet... **USE AT YOUR OWN RISK**.

+**UPDATE**: [RicardoEPRodrigues](https://github.com/RicardoEPRodrigues) has created a [one stop shop](https://github.com/RicardoEPRodrigues/Linux-Magic-Trackpad-2-Driver) that builds and installs the driver, necessary udev rules, and load script with a single install script.
+While this repo remains here for informational purposes your best bet is to checkout his work and not fuss with all these details.

 Requirements
 ------------

-Apple's Magic Mouse 1 works with Ubuntu out of the box (I tried with a co-worker's), Magic Mouse 2 on the hand does not work completely (no scrolling) as it speaks a different protocol.
+Apple's Magic Mouse 1 works with Ubuntu out of the box (I tried with a co-worker's), Magic Mouse 2 on the other hand does not work completely (no scrolling) as it speaks a different protocol.
 Thankfully, someone has written a working driver that you can get from here:

 [Linux Magic Mouse 2 Driver](https://github.com/rohitpid/Linux-Magic-Trackpad-2-Driver)